kildealab/HNGeoNatomyX/README.md

 ## Features
 ### Semi-automatic contouring tool for the treatment mask
   ![Optional Text](/diagrams/Mask_treatment.jpg)
-### Code for extracting the 43 geometrical metrics
+### Extraction pipelines for the created 43 geometrical metrics

 Based on the 3D anatomy and 2D contours of the body and radiotherapy (RT) structures—including the Planning Target Volume (PTV) and mandible—we defined **43 continuous quantitative metrics** to characterize anatomical changes during RT delivery.
 These changes account for variations observed between the planning CT simulation (CT sim) and CBCT, as well as across sequential CBCTs. **The metrics were organized into six categories**, as outlined in the tables below.
 #### Body-related metrics